 In March 2021, staff analyzed the feedback received to identify key themes and calls to action and shared the feedback with county leadership and climate action teams to get responses and identify updates needed to the plan.
-Staff then made final revisions to the plan and submitted it to the board for adoption.
+Staff revised the plan and submitted it to the board for adoption.
+A public comment opportunity was given in April 2021, and the final plan was submitted for adoption.

-On April 20, 2021, the Hennepin County Board of Commissioners adopted the Climate Action Plan.
+On May 4, 2021, the Hennepin County Board of Commissioners adopted the Climate Action Plan.